networkoptix/nx_open_integrations/api_sample/README.md

    **scoped** token.
 6. **rest-event-log** — the most complete sample: scoped token, relay **307** handling, and v4 query/response parsing.
+7. **jsonrpc-subscribe-events-cloud-user** — combine steps 5 and 6 with the
+   live push feed from `jsonrpc-subscribe-events`: a scoped cloud token, the relay hand-off resolved *before* the WebSocket handshake, then the same subscribe/unsubscribe flow.

 ## 3. Catalog at a glance